kimlvis31/AutoTradeMachine_Eta/README.md

 Currency analysis tasks are also dynamically allocated to each analyzer process during run-time, which allows efficient utilization of the hardware resources.
 The details on how this is done will be explained in the `System Architecture` section.

 While the exact number varies depending on the configuration, average backtesting takes around 2~5 minutes per currency over a historical currency data of 5 years.
 It may seem slow but this is because not only does the simulator perform currency analysis, but also handles sequential trade execution, account data updates, SL (Stop-Loss) triggering, liquidation detection, etc. to simulate realistic trading environment.

-#### ***Limitations***
-There still are problems that need to be addressed for the application to prove itself more useful and reliable.
-Some of them are closely related to each other, as will be described below.

-* **Unstable Data Stream Connection During Highly Volatile Market**
-  This is the most significant problem this applciation has.
-There are a few reasons why this happens.

-  During highly volatile market, Binance can disconnect some of the stream connections with its clients to its server load.
-This cannot be anticipated because the client-side has no way of knowing its position in the server's disconnection priority list or the logic behind it.
-Currently when such case occurs, the program automatically requests websocket stream connection with seconds of delay, fetch the entire orderbook (which again, costs API rate-limit), and update the local orderbook profile.
-This operation, especially considering that it needs to be done on hundreds of assets in a temporal window of only seconds, can easily create delays in generating trade logics.
-API rate-limit posed by the server is also a problem, because it takes only about 100 assets to reach the upper limit when requesting full orderbook profile data fetch.

-  The second scenario is when the stream data floods in too fast to the point where the client's computer cannot handle.
-As a form of handling the backpressure, the `python-binance` module automatically disconnects the websocket stream raising `'queue overflow'` exception.
-This application already has adjusted the maximum queue size so this case does not happen as often, it still appears to be almost impossible to avoid this issue completely.

-* **Limited Flexibility In Trade Strategy Customization**
-  The only means of trade strategy customization is adjusting the predetermined set of variables of existing functions that ar hard-coded in the source code.
-This means whenever there needs to be a change in the trade logic, the program itself needs to be updated.
-This structure has an advantage of being more crash-proof and reliable.
-However, the fact that it is hard to expand the scope of customization is directly against the very purpose of this application.

-* **High-Resource Usage**
-  All of the features - data collection, database management, simulation and automated trading management are all included in a single program.
-The current multiprocessing structure requiring a minimum of one process for each of these tasks make the application very resource-heavy, and the current inefficient IPC module makes it even worse.
-Once you start the application, you will be able to see that this application takes up 5~10 Gb of RAM (Depending on the number of analyzers+simulators initialized), even during an idle state.
-The reasons are as below.

-   * Large IPC message queue buffer size.
-Originally was determined to be so to relieve queue back-pressure.
-   * Always-alive process structure.
-Instead of being dynamically generated and terminated once a task is completed, each of the processes of this application are initialized upon program launch, as stay alive until the main process determines to terminate the entire program.

-#### ***Future Plans***
-Since a major system restructuring is anticipated to be needed in order to address the current limitations, I decided to wrap up this version here and move on to the next.
-The successor will have the major roles - data collection, automated trading, and simulation be completely separated.
-Comprehensive redesign of IPC module and server connection handler will be made, and more flexible and detailed trade strategy customization and visualization methods will be introduced.

 ---